 - If your climate tends to freeze you’ll want to give your garlic a mulch cover and remove as the temps rise.

 - You should see shoot popping up in 4 – 6 weeks.

 - While garlic is fairly easy to grow you’ll need to monitor your watering.
 Garlic prefers even moisture.
 Too much water and you’ll have poor quality wrappers, skins and even mold.
 Too little water will keep your heads from reaching their full potential.
 Watering every 3 to 5 days should be adequate.

-- In less than 4 weeks you should start seeing shoots popping up through the ground.
+- In as little as 4 weeks you should start seeing shoots popping up through the ground.

 - Watch for flowering and trim off flowers if they develop; these could cause smaller bulbs.